kanakogi/WP-Theme-Test/readme.txt

 == Installation ==
 1. Upload the entire `theme-test-admin` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. The control panel of WP CSV Exporter is in 'Appearance > WP Theme Test'.
+3. The control panel of WP Theme Test is in 'Appearance > WP Theme Test'.

 == Screenshots ==
 1. `/assets/screenshot-1.png`

 == Changelog ==
+**1.0.4 - 4 November 2015**
+modify readme.txt

 **1.0.3 - 25 October 2015**
 Add wptt-fr_FR.po.
 Thanks Frank!